 Subsidy Adjustment - additional funds

-The Subsidy Adjustment funding will be used to ensure that smaller and needier communities receive meaningful increases to their annual payments.
+The Subsidy Adjustment funding pool will increase by over $2M by 2022/23.
+The Subsidy Adjustment will be used to ensure that smaller and needier communities receive meaningful increases to their annual payments.

 This is important because per capita increases alone are not of great benefit to councils with small or falling populations, while growing, medium and large councils will benefit significantly from the per capita increases.

 The existing model of subsidy adjustments will be modified to ensure that small councils receive a fair share of the new funding.
-The State Library will consult with stakeholders on model options, prior to making a recommendation to the Minister for the Arts.
+The State Library consulted with stakeholders on model options at the Public Libraries Consultative Committee meetings of 4 December 2018 and 25 March 2019.
+The Library Council of NSW will note this consultation and recommend a model to the Minister for the Arts for 2019/20 to 2022/23 allocations.

 Public Library Infrastructure Grants

 A new grant program totalling $6M per annum will commence in 2019/20.
 This fund is considerably larger than the previous Public Library Infrastructure Fund, which provided $15M over 4 years.
 This additional funding will likely enable larger grants in comparison with former programs.
-Grant guideline options will be developed for consultation, and Ministerial approval, prior to 2019/20.
+Grant guideline options have been discussed with the Public Libraries Consultative Committee and a recommendation will be made to the Minister prior to 2019/20.

 Service NSW Kiosks

 $250,000 per annum is available over 4 years to fund the roll-out of Service NSW Kiosks to interested public libraries.
-This is an opt-in program, and further details will be shared ahead of 2019/20.
+This is an opt-in program and Service NSW is in consultation with public libraries and local councils.

 Outback Letterbox Library